labordynamicsinstitute/ecco-notes/_sources/docs/transfer.md

 ### Using VS Code

 You can drag-and-drop into the file pane in VS Code, or upload from the menu.
+See [VS Code Remote Development using SSH](https://code.visualstudio.com/docs/remote/ssh).

 ### Using terminal on your laptop